filecoin-project/filecoin-docs/docs/mine/lotus/message-pool.md

 If _BaseFee + GasPremium_ is greater than the message's _GasFeeCap_, the miner's reward becomes _GasLimit \* (GasFeeCap - BaseFee)_.
 Note that if a message's _GasFeeCap_ is lower than the _BaseFee_, then the remainder comes from the miner (as a penalty).

-## Checking for pending messages in the local pool
+## Checking for pending messages

 If messages are not deemed attractive enough by miners to be included in new blocks, they may become stuck in the message pool.
 This is usually a consequence of the _GasFeeCap_ being too low, for example, when the Network's _BaseFee_ is high.
 It can also be a consequence of the _GasPremium_ being too low if the network is congested.

-You can check for messages currently in the local pool with:
+You can check for messages currently in the pool and specifically sent by your node with:

 ```sh
 lotus mpool pending --local